-Can you imagine eating a bumble bee?
-My Dad accidentally did that years ago (I need to blog that story) at a Church picnic.
-I always wondered if it was like eating a prickly pear cactus even though Dad said it tasted like pepper.
+Can you imagine eating a bumblebee?
+My Dad accidentally ate one year ago (I need to blog that story) at a Church picnic.
+I wonder if it is like eating a prickly pear cactus even though Dad said it is like pepper.
 In this post, I share some creative facts about the prickly pear cactus.

 About Prickly Pear Cactus

 To clarify any confusion about prickly pear cactus I’ve put together this informative list.
-In case you need more information about this plant you are encouraged to check out the reference links at bottom of this list.
+In case you need more information about this plant you are encouraged to check out local extension offices in your area.

-- Even though the Prickly Pear Cactus is Protected by sharp spines it is actually a tender and delicious treat.
+- The Prickly Pear Cactus is Protected by sharp spines it is actually a tender and delicious treat.

 - This family contains about 1,800 species most all are can be found today.

 - The Prickly Pear Cactus can survive the freezing temperatures of the north because of special antifreeze chemicals in its cells.